Sanitary and Phytosanitary

 Extracts from SPS Committee meeting summary reports

-The European Communities clarified that EurepGap was a private sector consortium representing the interests of major retailers.
-Even if these standards, in certain cases, exceeded the requirements of EC SPS standards, the European Commission could not object to them as they did not conflict with EC legislation.
-The European Communities encouraged developing country Members, and particularly least-developed country Members, to discuss this issue with non-governmental organizations since, in many respects, the EurepGap requirements reflected their concerns.
+The European Communities clarified that Eurep/Gap was not an EC body nor one of its member States.
+It was a private sector consortium representing the interests of major retailers.
+In no case could Eurep/Gap requirements be presented as EC requirements.
+Even if these standards, in certain cases, exceeded the requirements of EC SPS standards, the EC could not object to them as they did not conflict with EC legislation.
+This issue was one the EC was willing to discuss at the information seminar to be held on 19 July 2005 in Brussels.
+The representative of the European Communities encouraged developing countries, particularly LDCs, to discuss this issue with non-governmental organizations since, in many respects, the Eurep/Gap requirements reflected their concerns.
+The current accumulation of such standards constituted an opportunity to emphasize the value of official standards, since private standards were often much more demanding.

-Peru recalled that Article 13 of the SPS Agreement referred to implementation by non-governmental entities within the territory of the Member.
-Ecuador noted concerns regarding the impact of this issue on trade towards the European Communities.
-Mexico indicated that it was only when SPS measures were adopted by governmental authorities that a Member had the obligation to ensure that governmental and non-governmental entities involved were implementing them properly, as provided for in Article 13.
+Peru enquired about the interpretation of Article 13 of the SPS Agreement which referred to its implementation by, inter alia, non-governmental entities within the territory of the Member.
+The representative of Ecuador noted that, as an exporting country, Ecuador was following the impact of this issue upon trade towards the European Communities.
+The representative of Mexico indicated that SPS measures as defined in Annex A were the core of the SPS Agreement.
+It was only when these measures were adopted by governmental authorities that a Member had the obligation to ensure that governmental and non-governmental entities involved were implementing them properly, as provided for in Article 13.
 Annex 3 of the TBT Agreement established a code of good practice for non-governmental standard-setting institutions developing food quality standards.
 This code had been accepted by many of these organizations.
-Mexico suggested that the SPS Committee examine these provisions of the TBT Agreement before reaching any conclusion on the issue.
+He suggested that it could be interesting for the SPS Committee to take a look at these provisions of the TBT Agreement before reaching any conclusion on the issue.

-Argentina noted that international agreements existed to ensure that SPS measures were not unnecessarily stringent so as to act as barriers to international trade, and countries had devoted substantial resources to participate in standards development and implementation.
-If the private sector adopted unnecessarily restrictive standards affecting trade, and countries had no forum in which to advocate rationalization of these standards, twenty years of discussions in international fora would have been wasted.
-Argentina argued that the rational and legal aspects of these kinds of regulations had to be addressed.
+Argentina recalled that the international community had generated international agreements to ensure that trade standards were not unnecessarily stringent so as to act as barriers to international trade, and countries had devoted time and financial and human resources to attend all the international meetings where standards were discussed, developed and implemented.
+If the private sector was going to have unnecessarily restrictive standards affecting trade, and countries had no forum in which to advocate some rationalization of these standards, twenty years of discussions in international fora would have been wasted.
+The representative of Argentina was convinced that the rational and legal aspects of these kinds of regulations had to be addressed.